lamhq/tech-notes/pages/devops/aws/2-compute/3-serverless/4-app-repo.md

 ## Overview

-It's a service that make it easy for developers and organizations to find, deploy, publish serverless applications within their own AWS accounts.
+It's a service that make it easy for developers and organizations to **find, deploy, publish serverless applications** within their own AWS accounts.

-Ability to **privately** share applications within orgs or **publicly** for the world.
+Ability to share applications privatel (within orgs) or publicly.

 You upload your application code and a manifest file (AWS SAM template).